Medires Publishers - Article

 Sample collection and preparation

-The representative honey samples were collected randomly during the second main honey flow season in the study area (15th of July – the 20th of August 2021).
+Representative comb honey samples were randomly selected from three honey production potential peasant associations (Shekua, Weynima, and Tiyatiya), and crushed and processed honey samples were also collected from the local market of Burie district, West Gojam, Ethiopia (Figure 1).
+The geographical coordination of the district is found at X-Y GPS coordinates of 1180000 N, 300000 E. The representative honey samples were collected randomly during the second main honey flow season in the study area (15th of July–20th of August 2021).
 The honey samples were collected and handled based on the principles used by Belay et al. [14] until laboratory analysis.
-A total of thirty honey samples were randomly collected, ten from each (combs, crushed and processed).
+A total of thirty honey samples were randomly collected, ten from each (combs, crushed, and processed).

-Figure S1 HPLC Chromatogram of Sugars in honey (where retention time of Fructose= 9.295, Glucose= 10.522, Sucrose= 13.640, Turanose= 14.688 and Maltose= 16.290)
+Figure S1: HPLC Chromatogram of Sugars in honey (where retention time of fructose = 9.295, glucose = 10.522, sucrose = 13.640, turanose = 14.688, and Maltose 16.290).

 Laboratory Analysis